How To Make The Best Macintosh Apple Pie Recipe

 step eight

 Bake.
-Place pie on the hot baking sheet in the oven.
-Bake until the top is just starting to brown, about 15 minutes.
-Reduce heat to 350°F and continue baking until the crust is golden and the filling is bubbling, about another 45 minutes more.
+Place pie pan on a parchment-covered baking sheet in the preheated oven.
+Bake until the top of the pie is just starting to brown, about 15 minutes.
+Reduce heat to 350°F and continue baking until the crust is golden brown and the filling is bubbling, about another 45 minutes more.
 The baking time will vary depending on your oven, what type of pie plate you use, etc. Use this time as a guide give or take 20 minutes.

 step nine

 Cool.
 Remove the baked pie from the oven and let the pie cool for at least 1 hour before slicing.
 The longer you let it sit, the more it will set up.
-I think 3 hours is ideal, unless you really like a warm piece of pie, then you have to be okay with a juicy filling.
+I think 3 hours is ideal, to really let it come to room temperature.
+If you really like a warm piece of pie, then you have to be okay with a juicy, runny filling.

 step ten

 Serve.
-Slice the baked apple pie and serve with vanilla ice cream and maybe even some salted caramel sauce—oolala!
+Slice the baked apple pie and serve with vanilla ice cream and maybe even some salted caramel sauce, just like our pear cranberry crisp—oolala!

 Storing and Freezing Instructions